 To address this, a cross-government work programme is putting in place a wide range of initiatives to stop violence from occurring, reduce the harm it causes, and break the cycle of re-victimisation and re-offending.
 The work programme is also focused on improving and co-ordinating existing services.

 This will help ensure victims and families get help tailored to their needs, and perpetrators are held to account and supported to change their behaviour.

-The Ministerial Group on Family Violence and Sexual Violence Work Programme aims to reduce the devastating impact that family violence and sexual violence have on people and communities across the country.
+The Parliamentary Under-Secretary to the Minister of Justice (Domestic and Sexual Violence), Jan Logie MP, is leading cross-Government work to reduce the devastating impact that family violence and sexual violence have on people and communities across the country.

 The work programme is currently focused on striking a balance between two key needs: acting now to invest in services that have a good chance of making a difference, and taking time to build evidence about what works.

 Creating a dedicated body to lead a whole-of-government response to family and sexual violence.

 Creating a common Risk Assessment and Management Framework that people who work in the family violence sector can use to determine the risks victims face and the threats perpetrators pose.
 This will help to keep people safe by identifying family violence earlier, and preventing it from reoccurring and becoming more serious.
 Find out about the Risk Assessment and Management Framework

 Appointing agencies to lead coordination of primary prevention and perpetrator programmes, which will help coordinate services and investment decisions in these areas.
 The leads are the Ministry of Social Development for family violence primary prevention; Accident Compensation Corporation for sexual violence primary prevention; and the Department of Corrections for programmes for adult family violence perpetrators.